mohamedamine99/YOLOv8-custom-object-detection/README.md

   - [test imgs](https://github.com/mohamedamine99/YOLOv8-custom-object-detection/tree/main/PPE-cutom-object-detection-with-YOLOv8/test%20imgs) and [img results](https://github.com/mohamedamine99/YOLOv8-custom-object-detection/tree/main/PPE-cutom-object-detection-with-YOLOv8/img%20results): folders that contain testing images and resulting images with annotated PPE information.
   - [yolo_detect_and_count.py](https://github.com/mohamedamine99/YOLOv8-custom-object-detection/blob/main/PPE-cutom-object-detection-with-YOLOv8/yolo_detect_and_count.py) : python module, developed i a previous project that provides simple classes for object detection and object tracking and counting with YOLOv8.
   - [requirements.txt](https://github.com/mohamedamine99/YOLOv8-custom-object-detection/blob/main/PPE-cutom-object-detection-with-YOLOv8/requirements.txt) requirements for the [sort.py](https://github.com/mohamedamine99/YOLOv8-custom-object-detection/blob/main/PPE-cutom-object-detection-with-YOLOv8/sort.py) which itself is used by the `yolo_detect_and_count.py` module.

+## Data Collection and Preprocessing for Object Detection using YOLOv8

+In this section we will go through all the steps necessary to collect and preprocess data in order to prepare it to be trained for object detection using YOLOv8.

+### Data collection:

+### Data preparation:

+## Training the model

+### Running training loop

+### Inspecting training results

+## Testing the model